 Angela Dennis and Daphne Reese became the first African-American female graduates of the Coast Guard Academy.

-HSCM Clarence Sheffield assumed the mantle of the enlisted Ancient Mariner, the enlisted person with the earliest date of qualification as a cutterman.
-He was the second man to receive the recognition and the first African American to be so honored.
+HSCM Clarence Sheffield assumed the mantle of the enlisted (Silver) Ancient Mariner, the enlisted person with the earliest date of qualification as a Cutterman.
+He was the second man to receive the recognition and the first African-American to be so honored.

-LTJG John T. Broadway became the first African-American OIC of a LEDET when he took command of Group Cape Hatteras LEDET in September, 1988.
+LTJG John T. Broadway became the first African-American Officer-In-Charge of a LEDET when he took command of Group Cape Hatteras LEDET in September, 1988.

 First African-American female ASM: Cheri Ben-Iesau.

-MCPO Stephen Spencer became the first African-American Command Master Chief.
+MCPO Stephen Spencer became the first African-American Command Master Chief in the Coast Guard.

-On July 1 1994 Veronica Jones Sharpe retired from active duty after 20 years and 17 days along with two other African-American women, including Petty Officer Vonetta McGee.
+On July 1 1994 Veronica Jones Sharpe retired from active duty after 20 years and 17 days along with Vonetta McKee.
 They were the first active duty African-American women to retire with 20 years of service.

 First African-American female AE: Diane Perry.